 King to visit food bank and community centre which supports struggling families

-The King will meet volunteers and staff at The Gate in Alloa, Clackmannshire, on Thursday.
+Charles will meet volunteers and staff at The Gate in Alloa, Clackmannanshire, on Thursday.

 Your support helps us to tell the story